-Manny Garcia, a former Crusader, attended Calcutt Middle School and graduated from Central Falls High School in 2013.
+Manny Garcia, a College Crusade alumna, attended Calcutt Middle School and graduated from Central Falls High School in 2013.
 She earned a Bachelor of Arts in human development and family studies, with a minor in Spanish, from the University of Rhode Island in 2017.
-Prior to joining our advisory staff, she worked as an advisor for our CAAP program and for Rhode Island Write on Sports.
+Prior to joining our staff as a middle school advisor, she worked as an advisor for our CAAP program and for Rhode Island Write on Sports.
 She also served as a fellow for the Central Falls School District and for the Rhode Island Secretary of State.

 Nakisha Meres-Gabriel earned a Bachelor of Science degree in psychology from Bridgewater State University after transferring from Massasoit Community College and is pursuing her master’s in education in student affairs counseling.
 Prior to joining the College Crusade, she provided skill development and job/vocational coaching, resume building, career searching, and life skill building for younger and transitional adult students at Anchor Academy in Middleboro, Massachusetts.

 Princess Garrett is a College Crusade alumna who has worked in the youth development field at a variety of local community organizations including the YMCA of Greater Providence and the Mt.
 Hope Learning Center for 14 years.
 She graduated with a Bachelor of Arts from the University of Rhode Island and is working toward her Master of Education with a concentration in activism and advocacy in education at Rhode Island College.